one-data-model/one-data-model.github.io/_pages/faq.md

 IoT definitions can be uploaded to OneDM by making pull requests of SDF files to a OneDM repository.
 Initially, OneDM hosts two repositories, the [playground][] for work on convergence of common definitions, and an [exploratory][] repository to work on new language features, extension points, and design patterns.
 Additionally, new OneDM repositories will be created for definitions to be managed by organizations outside OneDM.

 As OneDM moves into the model convergence phase, you can contribute proposed definitions and features and participate in the model down-selection process that will be conducted in open meetings and teleconferences.

+### What license is oneDM using for its data models?

+All models contributed should have BSD-3 licence.
+In this way the in and out licence of the acceptance process will have the same licence.

 ### How do I get involved in the development of OneDM?